ThunixdotNet/makeuser/README.md

 # makeuser

-A script that allows admins of tilde.team to make user accounts easily.
+A script that allows admins of thunix to make user accounts easily.

+Forked from tilde.team's makeuser repo.